mjvar/intro-to-interactive-media/September29/README.md

 Using OOP was useful here so I could have a class-based function to draw an individual glyph.
 After that, it was just a matter of looping through an ArrayList of glyph objects.

 I also generated a bit of Perlin noise in the background to add some interest.

+Other than that, it was a fairly simple project so I don't have much to write about.